ajcrowe/puppet-supervisord/README.md

 If you have suggestions or improvements please file an issue or pull request, i'll try and sort them as quickly as possble.

-If you submit a pull please try and include tests for the new functionality.
+If you submit a pull please try and include tests for the new functionality/fix.
 The module is tested with [Travis-CI](https://travis-ci.org/ajcrowe/puppet-supervisord).

 ### Credits